Writer Profile

 This is simply an amazing book.

-Currently, 44 clubs belong to the Waseda University Competitive Sports Center, and 43 clubs belong to the Keio University Athletic Association.
+Currently, 44 clubs belong to the Waseda University Athletic Center, and 43 clubs belong to the Keio University Athletic Association.
 Each club represents its university in student tournaments and competes in intercollegiate matches.
 This book covers the records of the Waseda-Keio rivalry across 40 different sports, making it a valuable resource for the history of student sports.

-Following this, intercollegiate matches between the two schools were held in many sports such as regatta (rowing) and rugby.
-These were widely reported by newspapers and later by radio and television, and were enthusiastically followed not only by students and alumni of both Waseda and Keio, but by many Japanese people.
+Following this, intercollegiate matches between the two schools were held in many sports, such as regatta (rowing) and rugby.
+These were widely reported by newspapers and later by radio and television, and were enthusiastically followed not only by students and alumni of both Waseda and Keio but by many Japanese people.
 It can be said that this led to the development of student sports, starting with baseball, and laid the foundation for the prosperity of professional and corporate sports.

 We, the juniors, must build upon this achievement and work on a "sequel" to record history.
 I feel as though I have been given such a heavy responsibility.

-Edited and authored by Satoshi Tsutsumi
+Edited by Satoshi Tsutsumi

 Keibunsha Shobo